 Students must maintain a cumulative GPA of 3.0 on a scale during their course of study.
 A maximum of four hours of C (2.0) grades (a grade of C- or lower will not be acceptable) is applicable to an ENS degree, provided each hour of C is balanced by an hour of A (a grade of A- will not be accepted), and an approved Student Petition form is on file in the Office of Records and Registration.
 Failure to maintain an overall graduate grade point average of 3.0 or higher will result in initiation of academic dismissal by the Department of Environmental Studies.
 Courses that are offered on a letter-grade basis must be taken for a letter grade.

 NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master’s Degrees section of this catalog.

 Students enroll for thesis or graduate project credit hours with the approval of their thesis/graduate project advisor.
-Students must enroll in a total of four credit hours of closure; however, they may accrue the total in increments.
+Students must enroll in a total of four credit hours of closure; however, they may accrue the total in increments (thesis and graduate project only).
 Once students begin taking closure hours, they are required by campus policy to be enrolled in at least one closure hour per regular semester (fall and spring) until the four-credit hour closure requirement is completed.
 If the closure exercise is not completed by the time four credit hours have been completed, students must register for zero credit hours (one billable hour) of ENS 511, ENS 529, or ENS 557 (as applicable) in all subsequent regular semesters (fall and spring) until the closure exercise is completed.